Below we’ll look at the supplements Andrew Huberman uses and discusses.

 - Taking it early in the day as it can have a little bit of a stimulant effect.

-- Taking it day, rather than once-off, as the effect appears to improve as you get into the second and third month of use.
+- Taking it every day, rather than once-off, as the effect appears to improve as you get into the second and third month of use.

 - No need to cycle it, unless something has spiked on your blood tests – such as liver enzymes – suggesting the need to stop.